ItsAlanK/apr-breathwork/README.md

     - Limit can be lowered for 1 on 1 classes when creating variants.
 - Store admins have extra options in nav and product details pages allowing them to create now products and variants or edit/delete existing ones.
     - When creating products can set attendance limit, assign a google meet link for class, set time/dates for variants and set wheether an account is required to purchase a given product.
+    - Create product/variant page uses JQuery and a button to dynamically change between two options with a single view.
+POSTing different parameters through url for each.
 - Cart stored in user session to save cart if user navigates away from store without purchasing items.
 - Secure card checkout using Stripe.
 - Confirmation emails sent to customer when order is completed with link to join session.